99nakamoto/leetcode-crawler/README.md

 	DOWNLOAD_DELAY=0

-Change the value to 3 (recommended 3 seconds break between each crawl).
+Change the value to 3 (recommended 3~10 seconds cooldown between each crawl).

 ## How to use